edmundwright/google-sheets-clone/README.md

 - [ ] See a list of their spreadsheets
 - [ ] Input a formula into a cell, and see it calculated immediately upon pressing enter
 - [ ] See any changes to a cell have an immediate effect on other cells that reference it
-- [ ] Click on a cell to insert a reference to it into the formula currently being edited
+- [ ] Select a cell to insert a reference to it into the formula currently being edited
+- [ ] Select multiple cells to insert a reference to them into the formula currently being edited
+- [ ] Select a cell by clicking on it
 - [ ] Select multiple cells by clicking and dragging
 - [ ] Select whole rows or columns by clicking their headings
 - [ ] Select cells using the keyboard
-- [ ] Select multiple cells to insert a reference to them into the formula currently being edited
 - [ ] Have their work be autosaved to the server immediately following any change
 - [ ] Share a spreadsheet with other users
 - [ ] See a list of the spreadsheets shared with them